-An Ordinary General Assembly shall be convened at least once every three years
+An Ordinary General Assembly shall be convened at least once every three years.
+If this timing cannot be respected, the Board will conduct an electronic vote of its members to approve an appropriate date.

-The Report of the Board of Governors and the activity and financial reports of the Council are presented to the Ordinary General Assembly.
+The Report of the Board and the activity and financial reports of the Council are presented to the Ordinary General Assembly.
 It approves the accounts, votes on the budget and, if necessary, appoints new members to the Board of Governors and renews the mandate of the Auditors.